Integrate Constellation and UI-Kit using Pega APIs

 Step 3 (Constellation) - Verify that the QM-177 case is created in the Constellation application and started its case life cycle.

 As shown below, QM-177 is successfully created.
 Also, notice that the UI-Kit Case ID (SUB-192) is passed from the UI-Kit application and displayed in the Constellation application.
-This shows that we can seamlessly exchange information between UI-Kit and Constellation via Pega API.
+This proves that we can seamlessly exchange information between UI-Kit and Constellation via Pega API.

 Step 4 (Constellation) - Login as '[email protected]' Operator ID and complete the questionnaire case assigned.